 2. Map your loan terms to your servicer’s actual capabilities.
 Ask your current servicer to demonstrate exactly how they handle interest-only periods, balloon payment triggers, and partial release calculations.
 If the answer involves manual spreadsheet adjustments, you have found the gap that will create errors at scale.

 3. Build servicing into your origination workflow, not your exit workflow.
 The moment a loan is boarded on a professional servicing platform, every downstream outcome improves — borrower accountability, default early warning, investor reporting accuracy, and note sale readiness.
-NSC’s internal operational data shows that a servicing intake process that once required 45 minutes of manual paper processing now completes in under one minute with proper automation.
+NSC’s loan intake automation has compressed a process that once required 45 minutes of manual paper handling to under one minute.
 That compression matters when you are boarding multiple loans per month.

 4. Treat servicing history as a note asset, not an administrative record.
 A complete, accurate, professionally maintained servicing file is a documented performance record that supports full-value pricing at note sale.
 Every month of clean servicing history is equity in the exit transaction.